Citizenship and Residency

 Passports, ID Documents

 If you were issued a regular passport you can later apply for and get a biometric passport and thus have two valid passports.
-Please note that the biometric passport also shows your "place of residence."
-If you do not wish your country of residence to appear on your passport it is better to go with the regular passport.

 You may also get an identification document (ID card), which is issued in the form of a plastic card.
 This document also shows your social security number (public services number).